Livestock · Sus scrofa domesticus · typical adult weight 1.00–300.00 kg

-Propofol is used in swine for Anesthesia induction, Induction of general anesthesia, Short-term anesthesia induction/maintenance.
+Propofol is used in swine for Anesthesia induction.
 Routes documented in swine: IV.
-ExoticRx tracks Propofol dosing for swine from primary veterinary literature; sign in to view the full rule set.
+A typical adult swine weighs 1.00–300.00 kg.
+ExoticRx lists 1 cited dose rule for Propofol in swine, drawn from published veterinary references.
 Verify against current literature before clinical use.

 Trade names: Rapinovet, PropoFlo